Movement and Gathering Direction (No. 7)

 Outdoor gatherings of up to 10 persons in a restricted area

-A maximum of 10 people can gather publicly in a restricted area regardless of whether people are members of the same household or not.
+A maximum of 10 people can gather publicly in an outdoor space in a restricted area regardless of whether people are members of the same household or not.

 Receiving visitors at a residence